ShafSpecs/journal-stack/docs/004-writing-docs.md

 In case you are getting confused, our `posts` file tree resembles the following:
 ```
 posts
+├── versions.json       # This is the versions file
 ├── 1.0.0
 │   ├── _index.mdx      # Optional.
 This is the index file for this version
 │   ├── getting-started # This is a section folder